reading

 Reading Burgess

-As my dear reader will know, Anthony Burgess is a constant presence in my life, so it was a pleasure to provide this little guide to some of my favourites among his works for the latest Shiny New Books.
+As my dear reader will know, Anthony Burgess is a constant presence in my life, so it was a pleasure to provide a little guide to some of my favourites among his works for the latest Shiny New Books.
 As ever, Shiny has lots to offer the discerning reader.
 The photo is of me spouting… Continue reading Reading Burgess

 David Hewson: Sleep Baby Sleep